sandstreamdev/std/date/README.md

 ## Questions

-- How to find how many milliseconds are in given number of hours?
+- How to find how many milliseconds are in a given number of hours?

 # fromMinutes

-Converts given minute count to milliseconds.
+Converts the given minute count to milliseconds.

 ## Type signature